hashicorp/terraform-provider-azurerm/website/docs/d/key_vault_secret.html.markdown

 page_title: "Azure Resource Manager: azurerm_key_vault_secret"
 sidebar_current: "docs-azurerm-data-source-key-vault-secret"
 description: |-
-  Returns information about the specified Key Vault Secret.
+  Gets information about an existing Key Vault Secret.

 ---

 # Data Source: azurerm_key_vault_secret

-Returns information about the specified Key Vault Secret.
+Use this data source to access information about an existing Key Vault Secret.

 ~> **Note:** All arguments including the secret value will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).